How Indispensable is Cybersecurity to SMEs in Singapore: Planning Ahead for Your Business

 SMEs could also risk litigation for breaching the contractual obligations owed to the clients.
 Those facing ransomware attacks were also capable of suffering more than 24-hours of downtime.
 This means SMEs who have promised to maintain continued services to its clients are in danger of breaching contractual obligations.
-As a result, there could be a potential legal action from customers.
+As a result, there could be potential legal action from customers.

-SMEs could also suffer damage to its reputation if the security breaches are serious enough.
+SMEs could also suffer damage to their reputation if the security breaches are serious enough.
 Members of the public and other companies may lose confidence in companies that suffer security breaches and be reluctant to do business with them in the future.

 Because of their size, SMEs who suffer these attacks may be harder hit than their larger counterparts.

 What Should SMEs Do to Prevent Against These Cybersecurity Attacks?

-The consequences of cybersecurity breaches can be dire.
+The consequences of breaches in cybersecurity to SMEs can be dire.
 However, there are measures in place which all SMEs should adopt to prevent these attacks from happening and keep their liabilities to a minimum:

 - SMEs need to start established cybersecurity policies and then start implementing these solutions to combat these risks.

 - It is important to classify and identify the risks involved based on the personal data that these companies hold.

 - It is also important to implement cybersecurity solutions.

 - SMEs need to start raising awareness about cybersecurity among its employees so that all employees will have strong security awareness.

-- It is important for SMEs to purchase a cyber insurance plan.
+- It is important for SMEs to purchase a cyber risk insurance plan.
 This will indemnify the damages which may arise from data security breaches.